RedHeadSec/BruteEye/README.md

 # BruteEye
 A tool for brute forcing MotionEye camera web panels.
 The purpose of this tool is to address the issue of how MotionEye handles logins.
-While the login panel uses a normal POST request for username and password, it will always return a 200 with no real reliable way to tell a successful login versus and failed one as it also doesn't throw redirects.
+While the login panel uses a normal POST request for username and password, it will always return a 200 with no real reliable way to tell a successful login versus a failed one as it also doesn't throw redirects.
 Instead, client side Javascript computes a epoch timestamp and a signature of several parameters within the request into a SHA1 hash.
 A new GET request is then sent which the server uses to return a 200 or 403.

 **Valid Pass:**